Ross-Alexandra/is-it-my-birthday-app/v2/README.md

 ### Running the mobile application
 #### First time running
-The mobile application is built on top of the web stack using Ionic & Capacitor.
+The mobile application is built on top of the web stack using Capacitor.
 This means that you will need to have the web app, and all of its dependencies installed & running before you can run the mobile app.